inspec/inspec-k8s/docs-chef-io/content/k8s_nodes.md

 parent = "inspec/resources/k8s"
 +++

-Use the `k8s_nodes` Chef InSpec audit resource to test the configuration of all Nodes.
+Use the `k8s_nodes` Chef InSpec audit resource to test the configuration of all nodes.

 ## Installation